Francis Weekes (settler): Death and legacy

-Weekes made his will on June 25, 1687, with a codicil added concerning his son Daniel, who was serving as a soldier at Albany.
+Weekes made his will on 25 June 1687, with a codicil added concerning his son Daniel, who was serving as a soldier at Albany.
 The codicil addressed the disposition of Daniel's inheritance should he not return from military service.
-The original will was signed with his mark—a "W" with "Francis Weekes" written beneath it—as he was unable to write.
-He died during the winter of 1688-1689 and was buried in the family graveyard on the hill above his homestead.
+The original will was signed with his mark—a "W" with "Francis Weekes" written beneath it.
+He died during the winter of 1688–1689 and was buried in the family graveyard on the hill above his homestead.

 The Weekes Cemetery is on the east side of Sandy Hill Road in Oyster Bay Cove and contains the remains of six generations of his descendants.
 In his will, Francis Weekes referred to "ye bewing place, wch is to be left free for ever for ye use of my Gennera" (the burying place, which is to be left free forever for the use of my generation).
 The last member of the Weeks family to be buried there was Charles Weeks, his 4th great-grandson, who died in 1831.
-The cemetery was used by the Weeks, Latten, Albertson, Parish, Ludlam, Smith and other families.
+The cemetery was also used by the Latten, Albertson, Parish, Ludlam, Smith, and other families.

 A street in Oyster Bay is named Weeks Avenue and there is a Weeks Point on Oyster Bay Cove.